 Bullying and teasing takes many forms, but none of them are acceptable in higher education classrooms.
 In this Magna 20 Minute Mentor session, Brian Van Brunt, Ed.D., an experienced educator and counselor, shares a resolutely practical approach, developed to help you confront the issue of bullying or teasing in your classroom.

 Despite the widespread acceptance and demonstrated success of group learning, many teachers do not know how to create small groups effectively.
 We discuss key factors involved in successfully facilitating group learning and teach you the benefits of group work.

-This 20 Minute Mentor program covers the process of online course conversion, from initial course review to working with technology.
-You’ll learn her step-by-step approach to maximizing the educational benefits of blended learning—in a minimal amount of time—by making the most of what you’re already doing and using technology to enhance student engagement and learning.
+We cover the process of online course conversion, from initial course review to working with technology.
+Learn a step-by-step approach to maximizing the educational benefits of blended learning—in a minimal amount of time—by making the most of what you’re already doing and using technology to enhance student engagement and learning.

 We’ve all encountered “toxic” learning environments–apathetic students, disillusioned faculty, an entire roomful of people waiting for class to just end, already.
 Keeping the classroom climate positive is the responsibility of both sides.
 Learn valuable concepts you can put to work right away in every class.